DavidDevMx31/mv-todoApp/README.md

 - **Model (Model)**: Represents the data.
 - **View (View)**: Displays the user interface and manages interaction.
 - **Aggregate Root**: Encapsulates and protects the internal state of the information.
+As the business logic becomes more complex, we might need to split it into many Aggregate Roots, to preserve the Separation of Concerns principle.
+Then, we can use them together to achieve the desired functionality.

 ## Technologies
 - SwiftUI